LucaMalavolta/PyORBIT/docs/installation.md

 Again, I suggest to install the extra requirements following the instructions given above

-If you repent and you want to go back to the main version of  `PyORBIT`, just install with pip the last uploaded version:
+If you repent and you want to go back a previous version of  `PyORBIT`, just install with pip the desired version:

 ```{code} bash
  pip install pyorbit-package=9.1.13